jbakse/compform_site/content/music/index.md

 ### Sketch

-Continuing to explore generating and visualizing sound and music.{bigger}
+Continuing to explore generating and visualizing sound and music.

 ### Challenge: Write and Record a Song